In this review, I compare two of the most popular types of cookware: stainless steel and cast iron.

 Since stainless steel is lighter, it is easier to manipulate.
 You can toss food, slide around sauces, flip burgers, and move pans easily between the cooktop and oven.

 Once you place a cast iron pot or pan on a cooktop, that’s where it will pretty much stay.
-Moving it requires oven mitts and two sturdy hands, especially when you factor in the eight of the pan plus the food.
+Moving it requires oven mitts and two sturdy hands, especially when you factor in the weight of the pan plus the food.

 One of the greatest benefits of cast iron and stainless steel cookware is its superior durability.